 The register list can include any combination of data and address registers.
 A list of the registers to be saved is coded into a second word of the instruction.
 This word is called the register list mask.
 As shown in Fig. 3.18(a), each bit of this mask corresponds to one of the 68000's internal registers.
 Setting a bit to 1 indicates that the corresponding register is included in the list and 0 indicates that it is not included.
-Notice that data registers $D_0$ through $D_7$ correspond to bits 0 through 7 of the mask, respectively, and address registers $A_0$ through $A_7$ correspond to bits 8 through 15, respectively.
-When address register indirect with predecrement addressing is used, the meaning of the bits of the mask word are changed as shown in Fig. 3.18(b).
+Notice that data registers $D_0$ through $D_7$ correspond to bits 0 through 7 of the mask, respectively, and address register and the red are changed as shown in Fig. 3.18(b).
 The register corresponding to the first set bit is saved first, followed by the register corresponds to the next set bit and so on.
 The last saved register corresponds to the last set bit.